Timendus/chipception/README.md

 subroutine calls and store the subroutines below the 3.5KB limit, but in practice that doesn't buy you much.

-(Also, it's quite possible that some XO-CHIP interpreters don't support returning from a subroutine to an address that's more than 12 bits either, depending on how they implemented their stack.)

 In all honesty, I'm not 100% convinced that CHIP-8 without jumps or subroutines is even Turing-complete...

+Also, some XO-CHIP interpreters wrap the program counter around from `0xFFF` to `0x000`, or don't support returning from a subroutine to an address that's more than 12 bits.
+So realisticly, we just have to keep our code below the 3.5KB limit.

 ### So now what?